Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Trivializations of isotrivial fibrations and Galois action on cohomology

 Returning to the proof of the theorem, note that $K_F$ is trivial and $K_{F/G}$ is anti-ample, so the quotient morphism $F \longrightarrow F/G$ must be ramified in codimension $1$.
 In other words, there is a prime divisor $D \subset F$ with non-trivial generic stabilizer.
 Using the fact that the $G$-action on $H^1 (F, \QQ)$ is faithful, it is easy to see $D$ is an abelian torsor.
 Hence $F$ contains a subtorus of codimension $1$ and the simple factor of $F$ from \Cref{cor:H1 is isotypic} is an elliptic curve. \end{proof}

 Turning our discussion to the $G$-module structure on the $(1,0)$-cohomology of $F$, we have:

 \begin{lemma} Denote by $V$ the $G$-module structure on $H^{1,0}(F)$.
-Then $\wedge^k V$ for $k = 0, 1, \cdots, n$ are mutually non-isomorphic simple $G$-modules.
+Then the $G$-modules $\wedge^k V$, $k = 0, 1, \cdots, n$, are mutually non-isomorphic and simple.
 In particular, $V$ is a non-symplectic simple $G$-module (i.e., $(\wedge^2 V)^G=0$). \end{lemma} \begin{proof} It is a standard fact from representation theory that given a representation $W$ of a finite group $G$, the conjugate and dual representations of $W$ are isomorphic.
 Hence $H^{0,1}(F)$ is isomorphic to $V^{\vee}$.
 We thus have $G$-module isomorphisms

 Taking $G$-invariants, we obtain $H^{k,k}(F)^G \cong \End_G (\wedge^k V)$, which is $1$-dimensional by \Cref{prop:G-invariant cohomology}.
 Schur's lemma implies that $\wedge^k V$ is a simple $G$-module.
 Similarly, the fact that $H^{p,q}(F)^G=0$ for $p \neq q$ implies that $\wedge^p V$ and $\wedge^q V$ are not isomorphic.
 In particular, $\wedge^2 V$ is a simple $G$-module that is not isomorphic to the trivial $G$-module, so $(\wedge^2 V)^G = 0$. \end{proof}